 The Cuban daiquiri is pretty ubiquitous the world over and we owe its existence to a man named Jennings Cox, an iron miner in US-occupied Cuba.
 The story goes that while partying it up with his friends one night, he ran out of gin.
 So he went out and bought the cheapest liquor he could fine which was rum.
 He added lemons, sugar, water, and ice to the rum to make a punch for his guests.
 The loved it and wanted to know what it was called.
 So he simply named it after the nearby beach and called it daiquiri.

 Cuba’s contribution to bar culture later would have an influence on the literary world too.
 It’s not well-known but F. Scott Fitzgerald seems to have had an affinity for the cocktail and he included it in one his first novels; it’s briefly mentioned in This Side of Paradise, written in 1920.
 It’s actually the first time the cocktail was mentioned in any literature.
 Of course, the author most associated with the Cuban daiquiri is Ernest Hemingway.
 His love of the cocktail actually contributed to its popularity and he even created his own variation.
 The Hemingway Daiquiri, or Papa Doble, was created at El Floridita in Havana and replaced the sugar with grapefruit juice and Maraschino liqueur.
 It also includes a healthy double portion of rum in the cocktail.

-- 1 tablespoon of white sugar or 1/2 oz of simple syrup
+- 1 tbs white sugar or 1/2 oz simple syrup

 - 9-10 ice cubes